Wandering the ACE Basin: A Personal Journey through the Changing South Carolina Lowcountry

 Anyone who values the South Carolina Lowcountry can contribute to preserving the ACE Basin.
 Here are some practical ways to get involved:

-• Support Conservation Groups: Donate to or volunteer with organizations working to protect the ACE Basin's lands and waterways.
+Support Conservation Groups: Donate to or volunteer with organizations working to protect the ACE Basin's lands and waterways.

-• Reduce Pollution: Limit use of fertilizers and pesticides, dispose of trash in designated areas, and support clean water initiatives.
+Reduce Pollution: Limit use of fertilizers and pesticides, dispose of trash in designated areas, and support clean water initiatives.
 A simple example is the use of non-gas-powered motors on various lakes and ponds to promote the clean water initiatives that protect wildlife.

 Every small action is like a pebble in a jar building momentum that leads to stronger efforts to maintain the ACE Basin’s health and beauty for future generations.

-Reflecting on a Lifelong Connection
+Reflecting on my Lifelong Connection to the ACE Basin

 Wandering the ACE Basin has been a constant thread in my life, connecting childhood memories with adult concerns.
 The changes I have witnessed remind me that this landscape is not static.
 It responds to human choices and natural forces alike.